uqbar-project/wollok-ts/docs/index.md

 If you want to know more about the compiler and how to use it check the [Implementation Details](pages/Implementation-Details).

-If you just like *Wollok* want to hang-out, check our contact information on the top right!
+If you just like *Wollok* want to hang-out, check our contact information on the top-left!